Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

   - 'paths/data-science'
 ---

-Generative AI or **GenAI**, based on Large Language Models **LLMs** is a rapidly changing technology involving with the creation of highly realistic, complex, stylized, unique media or creations from human initiated natural language prompts.
+**Generative AI** (GenAI) involves the creation of complex, intricate, and realistic digital media.
+Before **GenAI** digital media of this level could only be created by human beings.
+These unique creations are driven by natural language prompts.

 ## Generative AI

-**LLMs**, large language models trained on terabytes of textual data have allowed models to be created which can understand semantics and intent.
+**GenAI** is based on **Large Language Models** (LLMs). **LLMs** are trained on terabytes of textual data from the Internet.
+This models have the capability of understanding human language semantics and intent.

-In the case of **ChatGPT** it was discovered with some additional training the LLM can be highly useable.
+In the case of **ChatGPT**, one breakthrough was the discovery that with some additional training the **LLMs** can be easily used to produce impressive text based results.

-Generative AI is the connection of **LLMs** with other technologies to all the generation of media such as images, video, music, or code with text prompts and also media inputs.
-The output has the quality of photorealism.
-It allows creativity to quickly create new characters, scenes, and generate new ideas.
+**GenAI** is the connection of **LLMs** with technologies that in addition to text results can generate digital media such as images, video, music, or code.

-**GenAI** is being explored for things beyond media in fields as varied as molecule discovery for pharmaceuticals and 3D shape generation.
+There is exploration of going beyond digital media and use this technology for things as varied as the discovery of new molecules and 3D designs.

-Things are changing quickly and the impact is only just starting to being predicted.
+Things are changing quickly and the impact is only just starting to being predicted and felt.
 Most people are expecting a step change in certain ways how we live and work.

 ### Foundation models